pramodsinghlodhi/NowFiber24/README.md

     # Path to your Firebase service account key for the Admin SDK.
     # This is used for all server-side operations.
+    # The Admin SDK and Genkit will automatically find and use this variable.
     GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json
     ```